kparc/kcc/README.md

 #### precedence

-This is another important subject which has to do with the way rivers flow in k land.
+This is another important subject which has to do with the way rivers flow in 𝒌 land.

-We all take it for granted that multiplication and division bind stronger than addition and subtraction and should be calculated first, and it feels almost natural that a computer language must have complex precedence hierarchy to do anything useful, and k disagrees with that:
+We all take it for granted that multiplication and division bind stronger than addition and subtraction and should be calculated first, and it feels almost natural that a computer language must have complex precedence hierarchy to do anything useful, and 𝒌 disagrees with that:

-**There is no operator precedence in k expressions unless explicitly overridden by round brackets.**
+**There is no operator precedence in 𝒌 expressions unless explicitly overridden by round brackets.**

-That is, by default **all operators** in a k expression are treated equally and evaluated strictly from **right to left**, and that includes **arithmetic** operators, e.g. `*` has no precedence over `+`.
+That is, by default **all operators** in a 𝒌 expression are treated equally and evaluated strictly from **right to left**, and that includes **arithmetic** operators, e.g. `*` has no precedence over `+`.
 Here are some basic math expressions, annotated with their order of evaluation:

 ```q
  3+2+1     /"take 1, add 2, add 3"